 8. Move forward – even if it means fixing decisions later

-Since it’s not possible in crisis situations to have control over all the variables, you have to decide to keep moving forward, even if it means changing strategy several times.
+Since it’s not possible in crises to have control over all the variables, you have to decide to keep moving forward, even if it means changing strategy several times.
 Finding the balance between waiting to get a better understanding of the situation and blindly moving ahead is not always easy.
-What distinguishes good decision-makers is often their ability to make ad hoc decisions – and then to question those decisions later so as to work out if there are better options.
+What distinguishes good decision-makers is often their ability to make ad hoc decisions – and then to question those decisions later to work out if there are better options.
 Crisis or no crisis, decision-making involves arbitration that is a bit dizzying and fraught with responsibility.
-It is worth accepting that it is best to let go and recognise that there is no such thing as a perfect solution.
+It is worth accepting that it is best to let go and recognize that there is no such thing as a perfect solution.

-Crises put not only your ability to make decisions to the test, but also your ability to adapt.
-When faced with too much, too little or contradictory information, you may have to let go a little and accept the uncertainty and the risks involved in making decisions.
+Crises put not only your ability to make decisions to the test but also your ability to adapt.
+When faced with too much, too little, or contradictory information, you may have to let go a little and accept the uncertainty and the risks involved in making decisions.
 It’s best to keep the ultimate goal in mind and come up with a response that will give the best result in the long term.